dashingsoft/pyarmor/docs/how-to/ci.rst

 .. important::

-   In CI/CD pipeline, each run will send license and docker information to Pyarmor License Server, excessive requests or requests beyond normal usage may be rejected by Pyarmor License Server.
+   In CI/CD pipeline, each run `pyarmor gen` will send license and docker information to Pyarmor License Server, excessive requests or requests beyond normal usage may be rejected by Pyarmor License Server.
 Generally do not exceed any of these rate limits:

    - 1 run per second
    - 100 runs per hour